"Xerox Scanned Document Email Scam" removal guide

 What is "Xerox Scanned Document" scam email?

-"Xerox Scanned Document Email Scam" refers to a phishing email spam campaign.
+"Xerox Scanned Document Email Scam" refers to a phishing spam email campaign.
 The term "spam campaign" is used to describe a mass-scale operation, during which thousands of deceptive emails are sent.
-The letters distributed through this spam campaign claim that recipients have received a scanned document and to retrieve it, they are instructed to click the provided link.
+The messages distributed through this spam campaign claim that recipients have received a scanned document and, to retrieve it, they are instructed to click the provided link.
 Furthermore, the scam emails are concluded with "© 2020 Microsoft Corporation.
-All rights reserved", which is intended to imply that this mail is from Microsoft.
-It must be emphasized that these emails are in no way associated with the actual Microsoft Corporation.
-Furthermore, the letters promote a phishing website, which is designed to collect the data entered into it.
+All rights reserved", which is intended to imply that the mail is from Microsoft.
+These emails are in no way associated with the Microsoft Corporation.
+Furthermore, the messages promote a phishing website, which collects data entered into it.

 The "Xerox Scanned Document" scam emails claim that recipients have received a document, which has been sent "using a Xerox WorkCentre multifunction device on Microsoft Exchange Portal".
 To access the document, recipients are instructed to visit the listed URL and/or click the "Retrieve Document" button.
-As mentioned in the introduction, the email is supposedly signed by Microsoft - which is false and the aforementioned corporation is in no way associated with these letters.
-The link promoted by this spam campaign, redirects to a phishing website that is disguised as the log-in/sign-in page of the Outlook Web App.
-This site is designed to record the information users type into it; hence, the email credentials (i.e. email address and password) entered into it - will be delivered to the scammers.
-Email accounts are of particular interest to cyber criminals, as they are commonly connected with other accounts, e.g. social networking, social media, streaming services, data storage and transferring, e-commerce, online money transferring, digital wallets, banking, and many others.
-Through stolen mail accounts scammers may get access to and hijack various associated accounts.
-To elaborate on how some of these accounts may be misused: communication accounts (e.g. social, messaging, etc.) can be used by the criminals to ask for loans from contacts/friends and/or to proliferate malware (by sharing infectious files) - under the guise of the genuine owner.
-Should especially sensitive and/or compromising content be found on data-storing accounts, it may be held for ransom - under the threat of publication and/or sale to the victim's competitors.
-Accounts that directly deal with finances (e.g. banking, money transferring, etc.) or ones that store financial information (e.g. e-commerce and those that offer paid services) - can be misused to make fraudulent transactions and/or to make online purchases.
-To summarize, trusting the "Xerox Scanned Document" emails can result in severe privacy issues, financial loss and even identity theft.
-If attempts to log-in through this phishing website have already been made, the email and all of the connected account credentials (i.e. passwords) must be immediately changed.
-It is also recommended to contact the official support of all potentially compromised accounts.
+As mentioned, the email is supposedly signed by Microsoft - this is false and the aforementioned corporation is in no way associated with these messages.
+The link promoted by this spam campaign redirects to a phishing website disguised as the log-in/sign-in page of the Outlook Web App.
+This site records information users type into it, and the email credentials (i.e. email addresses and passwords) entered into it are delivered to the scammers.
+Email accounts are of particular interest to cyber criminals, as they are commonly connected with other accounts such as social networking, social media, streaming services, data storage and transfer, e-commerce, online money transfers, digital wallets, banking, and many others.
+Through stolen mail accounts, scammers can gain access to and hijack various associated accounts.
+To elaborate on how some of these accounts may be misused: communication accounts (e.g. social, messaging, etc.) can be used by the criminals to demand loans from contacts/friends and/or to proliferate malware (by sharing infectious files) under the guise of the genuine owner.
+Should especially sensitive and/or compromising content be found on data-storing accounts, it may be held for ransom under the threat of publication and/or sale to the victim's competitors.
+Accounts that directly deal with finances (e.g. banking, money transfers, etc.) or ones that store financial information (e.g. e-commerce and those that offer paid services) can be misused to make fraudulent transactions and/or to make online purchases.
+To summarize, trusting the "Xerox Scanned Document" emails can result in serious privacy issues, financial loss and even identity theft.
+If attempts to log-in through this phishing website have already been made, the email and all connected account credentials (i.e. passwords) must be changed immediately.
+You should also contact the official support of all potentially compromised accounts.

 |Name||Xerox Scanned Document Email Scam|